 Basically design the various layers of a forest in your space, using plant analogues that benefit the grower and the system, as it gets established and reaches maturity.

 Food Forest Orchard Companions

-- Comfrey is a deep tap-rooted plant that will access nutrients deeper and sooner than the slower growing trees.
-The big leaves can be cut down and left as a fertilizing mulch, maybe once the first season, and 2-4 times the following seasons.
-Bumble bees also like their purple bell like flowers Mine are sterile so won’t produce seed spreading aggressively, but like horseradish or dandelion they will sprout readily from any piece of root left behind.
+- Comfrey is a deep tap-rooted plant that will access nutrients deeper and sooner than the slower-growing trees.
+The big leaves can be cut down and left as fertilizing mulch, maybe once during the first season, and 2-4 times the following seasons.
+Bumble bees also like their purple bell-like flowers Mine are sterile so they won’t produce seed spreading aggressively, but like horseradish or dandelion, they will sprout readily from any piece of root left behind.
 So, they will be hard to remove if your plans change.

-- Clover is a nice ground cover, keeping the soil cool, suppressing many weed seeds from germinating and reducing moisture loss.
+- Clover is a nice ground cover that keeps the soil cool, suppresses many weed seeds from germinating, and reduces moisture loss.
 They also fix nitrogen with symbiotic bacteria, free fertilizer.
-Red clover is larger, produces more nitrogen and possible forage.
+Red clover is larger and produces more nitrogen and possible forage.
 White clover doesn’t grow too tall and is a favorite of honeybees.